 Both Apache and NGINX support various modern operating systems.
 NGINX support for Windows remains in beta, installing NGIX on windows also requires some manual effort.
 On the contrary.
 Apache offers full-fledged support to Windows, Linux and many other operating systems.
 So, if you want to work with Windows, then Apache is an option you should consider adopting.

-There are a lot of things to be considered such as application, external interaction and host operating system when discussing the security of Apache and NGINX.
+When it comes to security in Apache vs Nginx, There are a lot of things to be considered such as application, external interaction and host operating system when discussing the security of Apache and NGINX.
 Therefore, a full overview of how strong Apache and NGINX are in handling these security issues is beyond the scope of this article.
 However, we still can argue that Apache is better than NGINX in handling security-related issues at hand.
 NGINX does not allow directory listings by default while Apache does in most cases.

 When combined with modern deployment and management tools, both Apache and NGINX are extremely flexible to use.
 Still, Apache wins the game at this point with its simple loading and unloading of modules.
 Furthermore, it offers cross-platform compatibility with its full support to Windows and Linux in beta mode.
 On the other hand, NGINX requires external programs to handle dynamic content.
 The flexibility advantages with Apache makes it more competitive when flexibility is concerned.